vo55/opencanary-to-ms-teams/readme.md

 # Opencanary to MS Teams
 Opencanary to MS Teams is a small python script that will listen to the canary log and forward the contents to Microsoft Teams via the incoming webhook connector.
+By default, opencanary itself supports MS Teams Webhooks as well and should be the preferred solution.
+If for any reason you want to customize the card further, this script should help.

 ### Setup
 _Currently each logline is sent as an individual message to MS Teams.
 Upon start of the listener this might produce a few more events depending on the log.
 You might want to clear the log first._